stefanzweifel/sidecar-browsershot/README.md

 ## Testing

 The testsuite makes connections to AWS and runs the deployed Lambda function.
-In order to run the test suite, you will need an active [AWS account](https://aws.amazon.com/).
+In order to run the testsuite, you will need an active [AWS account](https://aws.amazon.com/).

 We can use the native `sidecar:configure` artisan command to create the necessary AWS credentials for Sidecar.
 First copy the `testbench.example.yaml` file to `testbench.yaml`.
 Then run `./vendor/bin/testbench sidecar:configure` to start the Sidecar setup process.
 (You only have to do the setup once)